trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     Explanation:

-    - every `FA2Impl.NFT.xxx()` called function is taking the storage type of the NFT library, so you need to send a partial object from our storage definition to match the type definition
+    - Every `FA2Impl.NFT.xxx()` called function is taking the storage type of the NFT library, so you need to send a partial object from our storage definition to match the type definition
-    - the return type contains also the storage type of the library, so you need to reconstruct the storage by copying the modified fields
+    - The return type contains also the storage type of the library, so you need to reconstruct the storage by copying the modified fields

     {% callout type="note" %}
     The LIGO team is working on merging type definitions, so you then can do **type union** or **merge 2 objects** like in Typescript
     {% /callout %}

-4. Add the `Mint` function by running the following code:
+1. Add the `Mint` function by adding the following code:

     ```ligolang
     @entry